-In our shared vision, when common ground, goals and dreams, and realizing potential are the focus, humanity accepts a fate of being tied to each other through our reliance to the Earth.
-Unfortunately today, as Earth distress increases for a wide variety of reasons, we find ourselves plunged into lack of acceptance - for instance, of each other, governance, regulation, or media.
+In our shared vision, when common ground, goals and dreams, and realizing potential are the focus, humanity accepts a fate of being tied to each other through our reliance on the Earth.
+Unfortunately today, as Earth distress increases to the level of crisis for a variety of reasons, we find ourselves plunged into lack of acceptance - for instance, of each other, governance, regulation, or media.
 On a personal level, people in much of the world today find that failed attempts at reaching common ground outpace successful ones.
-Some days exponentially so.
+Some days wildly so.
 Finding common ground with those we disagree with has become more of a frustrating burden than an exercise in visionary awareness.

-Culturally too – from town meetings to social media – humanity finds itself overrun with the opposite of inner balance that comes with peace or acceptance.
+Culturally too – from town meetings to social media – humanity finds itself overrun with the opposite of inner balance coming from peace or acceptance.
 Extremes are the norm, and common ground beyond social circles is hard to come by.
 Extremism in dangerous and out-of-control forms ever more constantly pulls at our attention and drains our resources.

 Humanity’s common ground vision of itself seems to be failing.
 Why?
 If you have a one-word answer to that, think again.
 I bet you can come up with another!
 And another!
 And another!
 Righteous indignation hugely multiplied seems the only personally satisfying remedy, but there is another and I present it in part here.